Hectoor/NSFRC/README.md

-The official code about Video Generalized Semantic Segmentation via Non-salient Feature Reasoning and Consistency.
+The official code of Video Generalized Semantic Segmentation via Non-salient Feature Reasoning and Consistency.